 In order to mitigate the identified problems Steinbauer et al. propose to take into account the predecessor state of a predicate for the consecutive evaluation step and to introduce a certain resistance of predicates against state changes.
 Borrowing from the field of electrical engineering where the technique at hand is known as hysteresis function a change of the predicate state can only be brought about by a sufficiently strong force that works against the predicate's persistence effort.
 In the context of robotic soccer 'strong force' refers to a significant change in the environment of the robot which is reflected in the value run of the quantitative data considered in the validity evaluation.
-By applying predicate hysteresis for the change behavior of predicate truth values it is possible to trade off necessary reactivity of predicates against the desire to suppress validity oscillation and obtain increased stability.
-Predicate hysteresis is modeled by a temporary extension of the numerical value boundaries which are used in evaluations of the predicate truth value [SWW05].
+By applying predicate hysteresis for the change behavior of predicate truth values it is possible to trade off necessary reactivity of predicate hysteresis is modeled by a temporary extension of the numerical value boundaries which are used in evaluations of the predicate truth value [SWW05].
 The extent of the predicate hysteresis needs to be tuned for each specific predicate and given application scenario by a modulation of the hysteresis size (increase of the bounded numerical value range).